tobiasackels/ackels-lab/content/positions/index.md

   columns: ""
   background:
     color: "#ffffff"

 ---

 <!-- # Interested in joining the lab? -->

 ---

 Are you curious about how the brain extracts relevant bits from the constant flow of sensory information we are under?
+We are a small and new lab in the midst of the exceptional scientific environment in beautiful Bonn.

+There are several benefits of joining our newly founded lab such as:
+*  You will be working as part of a small team of highly motivated and enthusiastic people in a highly collaborative environment
+*  You will have more 1-on-1 time with the PI
+*  You will have priviliged access to a wide array of cutting-edge technologies
+(multi-photon imaging, electrophysiology, optogenetics, behavior etc.)
+*  You will have the opportunity to develop your own research project
+*  There will be more resources per person
+*  You will see how an early-stage lab is run which will help with your own future career

 We are actively looking for PhD students, a Postdoc and a Technical Assistant to join the team.
 All positions are fully funded and supported by our third party funds, including the ERC.
 <br>

 ### GRADUATE STUDENTS